Mehdialmoo/Chess_Pieces_Classification/README.md

 * *Note: testing files may not for from terminal please run them from inside VS:code or PyCharm `issue of calling modules` from other folders *
 ## 3. Dataset
 The dataset consists of chess pieces images collected from various sources.
 It contains 6 classes: King, Queen, Rook, Bishop, Knight, and Pawn.
-The dataset is split into training and testing sets with a ratio of 60:20:20. this dataset is a combination of  [Chessman Dataset](https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset/download?datasetVersionNumber=1) & [Chess Pieces Detection Images Dataset](https://www.kaggle.com/datasets/anshulmehtakaggl/chess-pieces-detection-images-dataset/download?datasetVersionNumber=31). these to datasets are merged and preproccessed, including resizing and renaming and creating a CSV file including labels and addresses, into [ChessClassDataSet](https://www.kaggle.com/datasets/mehdialmousavie/chessclassdataset/data) to download each of these data sets just click on the name of the datasets. if you are not usinf [ChessClassDataSet](https://www.kaggle.com/datasets/mehdialmousavie/chessclassdataset/data) , it is encouraged to run the preprocessing functions from [utilities.py](./vars/utilities.py) file.
+The dataset is split into training, validation and testing sets with a ratio of 60:20:20. this dataset is a combination of  [Chessman Dataset](https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset/download?datasetVersionNumber=1) & [Chess Pieces Detection Images Dataset](https://www.kaggle.com/datasets/anshulmehtakaggl/chess-pieces-detection-images-dataset/download?datasetVersionNumber=31). these to datasets are merged and preproccessed, including resizing and renaming and creating a CSV file including labels and addresses, into [ChessClassDataSet](https://www.kaggle.com/datasets/mehdialmousavie/chessclassdataset/data) to download each of these data sets just click on the name of the datasets. if you are not using [ChessClassDataSet](https://www.kaggle.com/datasets/mehdialmousavie/chessclassdataset/data) , it is encouraged to run the preprocessing functions from [utilities.py](./vars/utilities.py) file.

 ## 4. [workstation](./workstation.ipynb)
 This notebook contains all the steps to reproduce the experiments presented in our project.
 The notebook is divided into several sections, each focusing on a specific part of the project. this file includes data loading